chimie-paristech-CTM/TS-tools/README.md

 2. '--output-dir': Specifies the working directory in which all files will be saved.
 3. '--mem': Specifies the memory requested in the Gaussian16 .com files (default is '16GB')
 4. '--proc': Specifies the number of processors requested in the Gaussian16 .com files (default is 8)
+5. '--functional': Specifies the functional to be used for the DFT calculations (default is 'UB3LYP')
+6. '--basis-set': Specifies the basis set to be used for the DFT calculations (default is '6-31G**')

 ### Generating TS guesses at DFT level of theory